 Could it affect the food I eat?

 Additional stringent controls in abattoirs are designed to prevent unsafe meat from entering the human food chain.
-More information on checks carried out to preserve the integrity and safety of the food chain can be found on the Food Standards Agency website.

 What can be done to reduce the risks?

+Monitor any animals that have been in contact with suspected animals and isolate them if they show signs of infection.
 Remain vigilant.
 Regularly inspect your livestock and if you suspect anthrax you must notify the authorities immediately.

 Whilst anthrax is difficult to prevent in the first instance due to the nature of infection, the proper disposal of dead infected or suspected infected animals is critical: